gutkyu/node-xlrd/Readme.md

 			* workbook.sheet.byName() and workbook.sheet.byIndex() will load or reload the requested sheet if it is not already loaded or unloaded .
 			* workbook.sheets will load all/any unloaded sheets.
 			* The caller may save memory by calling workbook.sheet.unload() when finished with the sheet.
 This applies irrespective of the state of onDemand.
-			* workbook.sheet.loaded() checks whether a sheet is loadd or not.
+			* workbook.sheet.loaded() checks whether a sheet is loaded or not.
 			* workbook.cleanUp() should be called at end of node-xlrd.open() callback.
 	* callback : function(err, workbook)

+###	node-xlrd.common
+#### node-xlrd.common.toColumnName(colunmIndex)
+convert column name to zero-based index

+#### node-xlrd.common.toBiffVersionString(version)
+return the corresponding string for BIFF version number
+    0:  "(not BIFF)"
+    20: "2.0"
+    21: "2.1"
+    30: "3"
+    40: "4S"
+    45: "4W"
+    50: "5"
+    70: "7"
+    80: "8"
+    85: "8X"

+#### node-xlrd.common.toCountryName(countryCode)
+returns the corresponding country name for a country code refer workbook.countries property

 ### Class : Workbook
 #### workbook.biffVersion
 Version of BIFF (Binary Interchange File Format) used to create the file.
 Latest is 8.0 (represented here as 80), introduced with Excel 97.
 Earliest supported by this module: 2.0 (represented as 20).

+#### workbook.lastUser
+the name of the user who last created, opened, or modified the file.

 #### workbook.codePage
 An integer denoting the character set used for strings in this file.
 For BIFF 8 and later, this will be 1200, meaning Unicode; more precisely, UTF16LE.